 International Youth Foundation is located in Baltimore, MD.
 The organization was established in 1990.
 According to its NTEE Classification (Q30) the organization is classified as: International Development, under the broad grouping of International, Foreign Affairs & National Security and related organizations.
-As of 12/2019, International Youth Foundation employed 82 individuals.
+As of 12/2021, International Youth Foundation employed 59 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+International Youth Foundation is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2019, International Youth Foundation generated $19.6m in total revenue.
-This represents a relatively dramatic decline in revenue.
-Over the past 5 years, the organization has seen revenues fall by an average of (3.7%) each year.
-All expenses for the organization totaled $21.3m during the year ending 12/2019.
+For the year ending 12/2021, International Youth Foundation generated $21.2m in total revenue.
+The organization has seen a slow decline revenue.
+Over the past 7 years, revenues have fallen by an average of (1.6%) each year.
+All expenses for the organization totaled $16.9m during the year ending 12/2021.
+As we would expect to see with falling revenues, expenses have declined by (1.9%) per year over the past 7 years.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form